brennanhfredericks/network-monitor-client/README.md

 #### high priority
-  - Application terminated by Kernel, out of memory
+  - Application terminated by Kernel, out of memory due to queue not being cleared.
+    - []  rewrite startup code to use two threads. interface_listener_service blocking. (how to create asycio low level socket connection?)
+    - [] move from init to network.py
   - Implement flag to filter all traffic generate by application from being send to network monitor server

 #### medium priority